dyvertigo/R6Check/README.md

 - Detection‑only: never deletes, blocks, or quarantines.
 - Local‑first: no external connections by default.
-- Privacy‑minded: report is anonymized and saved only on your Desktop.
+- Privacy‑minded: report is saved only on your Desktop.

 ## Features